oscarvargash/cirm_25/day_1/README.md

 To start this tutorial you need to be logged in the Linux virtual machine [vlinux.humboldt.edu](https://vlinux.humboldt.edu/) please use your Cal Poly Humboldt credentials

-For best visualization we recomend of the virtual machine:
+- log-in with your credentials

-- Change the remote desktop to fit into the window
+- Change the remote desktop to fit into the window (for best visualization experience)

+- Click on "Crete a new virtual desktop"

 The virtual machine is a virtual Linux computer runing in a server through the PC you are using.
 Linux based systems are typically used in bioinformatic environments, hence the importance of getting familiarized with them.